huggingface/blog/audio-datasets.md

 #### [FLEURS](https://huggingface.co/datasets/google/fleurs)
 FLEURS (Few-shot Learning Evaluation of Universal Representations of Speech) is a dataset for evaluating speech recognition systems in 102 languages, including many that are classified as 'low-resource'.
 The data is derived from the [FLoRes-101](https://arxiv.org/abs/2106.03193) dataset, a machine translation corpus with 3001 sentence translations from English to 101 other languages.
-Native speakers are recorded narrating the sentence translations in their native languages, yielding a multilingual speech recognition of audio-text pairs over the 101 languages.
+Native speakers are recorded narrating the sentence transcriptions in their native language.
+The recorded audio data is paired with the sentence transcriptions to yield a multilingual speech recognition over all 101 languages.
 The training sets contain approximately 10 hours of supervised audio-transcription data per language.

 ### Speech Translation
 #### [CoVoST 2](https://huggingface.co/datasets/covost2)